Active Learning for Deep Object Detection via Probabilistic Modeling: Active Learning for Object Detection

 \textbf{Classification:} We now focus on the classification head of the object detector.
 We model the output of every class as a GMM (see \fig{fig:network_re}a).
 Our approach estimates the mean $\hat{\mu}^k_{p}$ and variance $\hat{\Sigma}^k_{p}$ for each class, and the weights of the mixture $\hat{\pi}^k$ for each component of the GMM.
-We process the parameters of the GMM following Eq. \ref{eq:GMMpreproc}, and obtain the class probability distribution for the $i$-th bounding boxes by applying Gaussian noise and variance $\Sigma^i_p$ to $\mu^i_p$:
+We process the parameters of the GMM following Eq.~\ref{eq:GMMpreproc}, and obtain the class probability distribution for the $k$-th mixture by using the reparameterization trick~\cite{kingma2013auto} of applying Gaussian noise and variance $\Sigma^k_p$ to $\mu^k_p$~\cite{NIPS2017_7141}: